 Be ambitious.
 Be bold.
 Be flexible.

 The pandemic accelerated many transformations that were ongoing in government.
 Of all its horrible impacts, this is a rare positive.
 You can build on this momentum.
-Meeting the needs of citizens, businesses and public servants means harnessing the power of transformative technologies and becoming a truly data-driven organisation that analyses, shares and acts on data insights to make a lasting difference in people’s lives.
+Meeting the needs of citizens, businesses and public servants means harnessing the power of transformative technologies and becoming a truly data-driven organization that analyzes, shares and acts on data insights to make a lasting difference in people’s lives.